raimundo1994/raimundo1994/README.md

 </h1>

 <p align="center">
   <samp> Bachelor of earth sciences and geophysics, having worked in petrophysics, image processing and interpretation of geophysical, geoelectric survey profiles, seismology, programming language experience Python,MatLab,and LaTex.
-Currently doing postgraduate studies in geophysics at the National Observatory of Rio de Janeiro.
+Currently postgraduate studies in geophysics at the National Observatory of Rio de Janeiro.
 - 📄 A little about my academic career in the link beside (http://lattes.cnpq.br/5355013713549584).

 </p>